-Servers have been stuck with PCIe 3.0 for almost 10 years!
-Now, with PCIe 4.0 processors entering the market and PCIe 5.0 right on its heels, system designers are rapidly gearing up for PCIe 4.0 (2019) and PCIe 5.0 (2020) designs supported by a broad array of processors, workload accelerators, smart I/Os, FPGAs, and SSDs.
-Next up is PCIe 6.0!
+Servers have been stuck with PCIe 3.0 technology for almost 10 years!
+Now, with PCIe 4.0 processors entering the market and PCIe 5.0 technology right on its heels, system designers are rapidly gearing up for PCIe 4.0 (2019) and PCIe 5.0 (2020) designs supported by a broad array of processors, workload accelerators, smart I/Os, FPGAs, and SSDs.
+Next up is PCIe 6.0 technology!

 Leveraging standards-compliant semiconductors and plug-and-play systems can accelerate the shift to these blazing-fast speeds!

 The proliferation of applications for artificial intelligence has spurred the creation of dedicated hardware platforms like GPU-based accelerator trays or purpose-built semiconductor clusters for machine learning and neural network training.

 Machine learning accelerators need reliable, high-bandwidth, and low-latency connectivity with maximum up-time to keep pace with the influx of data needing to be processed.

 Faster processors and graphics cards with PCIe 4.0 support are spurring a rapidly-growing market for gaming PC hardware.
 As graphics become more advanced in resolution and realism, the speed and cooling requirements become difficult to meet.